-Remove smoke smells and particles: , running a quality air purifier will really help get rid of unwanted smoke smells and harmful residues.
+Remove smoke smells and particles.
+Running a quality unit with an activated carbon filter will really help get rid of unwanted smoke smells and harmful residues.
 Smoke particles are incredibly small and obviously damaging to your health so removing these from your air is vastly beneficial.

-Similar to sizing an air conditioner, when choosing an air purifier the more air flow they have the better.
-All of our air purifiers have the area they can cover in their product description and are displayed in m² (Square Metres).
+Similar to sizing an air conditioner, when choosing a purifier, the more air flow they have the better.
+All of our models have their area coverage specified in their product description or specifications tabs and are displayed in m² (Square Metres).

-When sizing an air purifier it is good practice to choose one that can cover more area than the space it will be used in.
-This will speed up the time it takes to clean the air in that room as well as make your system more much more efficient as it won’t have to work so hard to clean your air.
+When sizing your unit, it is good practice to choose one that can cover more area than the space it will be used in.
+This will speed up the time it takes to clean the air in that room as well as make your system more efficient, as it won’t have to work so hard to clean your air.